Harold W. Roberts: Career

-In December 1916, Roberts was sworn into the U.S. Army at Angel Island (California)#Fort McDowell on Angel Island in San Francisco Bay.
+In December 1916, Roberts was sworn into the U.S. Army at Fort McDowell on Angel Island in San Francisco Bay.
 He was assigned Army Serial number 1013943.
 After completing the very basic military training provided at that period to new recruits, he was assigned to the U.S. Cavalry.
 He was then sent to the Philippine Islands.
 There he was assigned to HQ Troop 15th Cavalry at Fort William McKinley Fort Bonifacio (commanded by Brigadier General Hunter Liggett).

 Upon return from his tour of duty in the Philippines, Roberts and his regiment reported to Camp Fremont, near Palo Alto, California.
 However, in a month or so he was sent with the 15th Cavalry to Camp Harry J. Jones at Douglas, New Mexico.
 There, their regiment joined the 1st and 17th Cavalry Regiments, becoming part of the newly formed 15th Cavalry Division that was headquartered in El Paso, Texas.
 Soon thereafter the 15th Cavalry was selected to deploy to Europe to join the battle raging there.

 By February 1918, Roberts and his fellow cavalrymen were squeezed aboard a crowded troop train that transported them to Camp Merritt, New Jersey, near Hoboken, New Jersey.
 On March 14 the men marched to board ferryboats at Old Closter Dock, Alpine Landing.
 The ferries took them to the piers at Hoboken to board the transport ship USS Aeolus, which was headed to France.
 The ship was a former German ocean liner seized by the United States.

 The trip across the Atlantic Ocean aboard the Aeolus took two weeks, punctuated by seasickness from the rough seas and rumors of U-boat sightings.
 Arriving in France, Roberts' regiment was under the leadership of the commander of the American Expeditionary Force (AEF), General John J. Pershing.
 General Pershing had assigned Lieutenant-Colonel George S. Patton to recruit soldiers from other Army branches into his new Tank Corps.
 A call went out for enlisted men of good character and physique with some knowledge of mechanics and topography.
 Since mounted cavalry was not needed in this type of modern warfare, the 15th and two other Cavalry regiments were "dismounted".
 Cavalrymen not required for reconnaissance or other duties headed into other corps.
 Roberts decided on the Tank Corps and was soon transferred, assigned to Company A of the 326th Light Tank Battalion at the 311th Tank Center.
 The new tank center had been set up in Bourg, five miles from Langres, on the road to Dijon.
 Patton had established the A.E.F.
 Light Tank School there, and Roberts was enrolled as a student.
 There he learned all he could about these deadly little war juggernauts, immersing himself in every aspect of operating and maintaining one.